20th Armoured Brigade (United Kingdom): Post-Cold War

-Headquarters 20th Armoured Brigade, with some elements of the Brigade deployed to the former SFR Yugoslavia (FRY) in April 1995 to take command of Sector South West under the United Nations mandate.
+Headquarters 20th Armoured Brigade, with some elements of the Brigade deployed to the former SFR Yugoslavia (FRY) in April 1995 to take command of Sector South West of the United Nations Protection Force.
 Based at Gornji Vakuf in central Bosnia and Herzegovina, the commander was responsible for a large multi-national UN force as well as having responsibility for all forces in FRY.
-The end of the tour coincided with a declaration of peace and a shift in emphasis to a larger NATO force.
+The end of the tour coincided with a declaration of peace and a shift in command, under the larger IFOR force, under NATO auspices.

-In October 1996, the Brigade returned to FRY as part of Multi-National Division (South-West).
+In October 1996, the Brigade returned to Yugoslavia as part of Multi-National Division (South-West).
 It was initially based at Šipovo, moving to Banja Luka in December 1996, whilst overseeing the transition from IFOR to SFOR and Operation RESOLUTE to Operation LODESTAR.
 The Brigade returned to Paderborn in April 1997.

 In August 1999, the Brigade again deployed to Banja Luka on Operation PALATINE.
 It returned to Paderborn in December 1999, and moved to Antwerp Barracks, Sennelager on 20 August 2001.